gladelephant/scRNA-tutorial/README.md

 # scRNA-tutorial

-Tutorial for the NGS summer course 2020 at BiRC (Aarhus University) - Still in development - I will announce here when the tutorial is finalized.
+Tutorial for the NGS summer course at BiRC (Aarhus University).

+Find the notebook inside the `Notebook` folder.
+Package installation in the notebook is written for usage on Google Colab, so upload and run the notebook there :)

-Please start github issues if bugs show up.
+Start github issues if bugs show up or you have questions and suggestions.